 Thank you for reading, this article was written by Jess Goh.
 You can find me on Instagram @blade.wielding.queen and on reddit at u/Princess-Olympia.
 Feel free to ask any questions or inquiries there!
 My email is firstname.lastname@example.org for any business inquiries.

-You can buy Knife Pivot Lube in both normal and heavy varieties on our store page here, and don't forget to use code BLADEQUEEN at checkout!
+You can buy Knife Pivot Lube in both normal, heavy, and ultra light varieties on our store page here, and don't forget to use code BLADEQUEEN at checkout!

 Pictures taken by me, with credit to ameblo.jp for the pictures of the Ryworx Omeme.
 The source can be found here: https://ameblo.jp/basilisk-r/entry-12481819226.html